scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 By fitting the model to synthetic data, we recover samples from the posterior distribution of the model parameters.
 There are various model fit tests to choose from.
-At a minimum, we need to check that the true parameter :math:`\theta_0` values are within the range implied by the posterior distributions [#]_.
+At a minimum, we need to check that the true parameter values :math:`\theta_0` are within the range implied by the posterior distributions [#]_.
 Success at this stage is not a sufficient guarantee that the model will fit well to the real data, but it is a necessary condition for proceeding further.

 .. [#] A common test is to construct an interval that includes 95 % of the most likely values, called highest posterior density interval, and check that it covers the true parameter values :math:`\theta_0` that were used to generate the synthetic data.
-We should tolerate a few misses, since 95% intervals will not cover the true values 5% of the time, even if the algorithm is perfectly calibrated.
+We should tolerate a few misses, since 95 % intervals will not cover the true values 5% of the time, even if the algorithm is perfectly calibrated.

 b.
 Fitting the model to synthetic data is the first opportunity to critique the model :math:`M` and, if necessary, calibrate it to better suit our needs.
 This is a good